 Pathway students attended a welcome meeting hosted by Professor Amanda Coffey and Jan Stephens, Pathway to Social Science Co-ordinator.
 Jan Stephens commented: “This is an important day for the students.
 They have all shown great promise on the Pathway and have worked incredibly hard to achieve this success.
 As mature students they confidently contribute to classroom debate and discussions.
 I am sure they will all succeed in their studies!”

-The Pathway to Social Science is just one of many pathways offered by the Cardiff Centre for Lifelong Learning.
+The Pathway to Social Science is just one of many pathways offered by Continuing & Professional Education.
 Others subjects are available including: history, archaeology, religion, business management, accounting and finance, European languages, translation, English language, literature, philosophy, journalism, media and cultural studies.
 For more information visit www.cardiff.ac.uk/pathways.